 OUR Team

 Jasmina is the practice founder and clinical supervisor.
-She is a licensed mental health counselor, adjunct professor, doctoral candidate and business owner, living and working in New York City.
+She is a PhD-level licensed mental health counselor, university professor, and business owner, living and working in New York City.

 Jasmina’s clinical practice is informed by her professional and personal experience with multicultural perspectives.
-She relocated to NYC from Europe, following an international career as an accomplished executive in the business and finance sector.
-She received her master’s degree in clinical mental health counseling from St. Bonaventure, and is currently completing her doctoral (PhD) degree at Pace University, with a special focus on therapeutic approaches to consensual non-monogamy and different intimacy and attachment issues.
-As a faculty member of the Psychology Department, she teaches several psychology and counseling courses at Pace University and Ferkauf Graduate School of Psychology in New York.
+She relocated to NYC from Europe, following an international career as an executive in the business and finance sector.
+She received her master’s degree in clinical mental health counseling from St. Bonaventure, and completed her PhD in mental health counseling at Pace University, with a special focus on attachment, relationship satisfaction, and therapeutic approaches to consensual non-monogamy.
+As Assistant Professor and Director of Clinical Training, she teaches clinical courses and supervises emerging clinicians at Ferkauf Graduate School of Psychology in New York.
+Jasmina is an active member of the Association of Counseling Sexology and Sexual Wellness.

 As part of her clinical education, Jasmina completed extensive training in emotionally focused therapy (EFT) for couples and individuals.
 Her contribution to couples therapy is the proposed model of adapting EFT - the gold standard of couples therapy - for consensually non-monogamous (CNM) relationships.
 Jasmina is continuously engaged in CNM relationship research, and collaborates with advocates and legal experts.
-Besides CNM, her research includes adult attachment, romantic relationship satisfaction, emotional regulation strategies, and the impact of early life trauma on relational health.
+Jasmina’s clinical and research expertise also includes adult attachment, romantic relationship satisfaction, and emotional regulation strategies, as well the impact of early life trauma on relational health.

-Jasmina works with people who are navigating relationship and intimacy issues, both in individual and couples (relationship) therapy.
+Jasmina is involved in ongoing sex therapy certification training, and works extensively with people who are navigating sexual intimacy issues, both in individual and couples (relationship) therapy, including desire discrepancy, anorgasmia, painful intercourse, and other sexual challenges.

 Brian is a devoted psychotherapist and educator with a deep commitment to serving diverse populations.
 Specializing in LGBTQIA+ issues, ADHD, and substance use, he provides a compassionate and affirming space for individuals and couples seeking support.
 Brian earned his Master of Arts in Mental Health Counseling from Baruch College and a Bachelor of Arts in Psychology from Brooklyn College.
 His academic foundation began with an Associate of Arts from Southeastern Illinois College with additional studies from Murray State University.
 In conjunction with his academic endeavors, he is a certified Reiki Master Practitioner.